SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 The login username is <kbd>seqware</kbd> and the password is <kbd>seqware</kbd>.
 If you need to become <kbd>root</kbd> the password is the same.

+By default the VM will open port 2222 for ssh.
+You can connect to the running VM from an external console using the following command: `ssh -p 2222 root@127.0.0.1`

 ### What Can You Do With It?

 As the note above mentioned, you can use this VM to see what each of the